Click chart to enlarge

 P. R. Van Gorder wrote that…

 Many Christians have allowed their knowledge of the truth to outdistance their practice.
 They remind me of a story in Glad Tidings by James Kallam.
 He tells of a young book salesman who was assigned to a rural area.
 Seeing a former seated in a rocking chair on his front porch, the young man approached him with all the zeal of a newly trained salesman.
 “Sir,” he said, “I have here a book that will tell you how to farm 10 times better than you are doing it now.”
 The farmer continued to rock.
 After a few seconds he stopped, looked at the young fellow and said, “Son, I don’t need your book.
 I already know how to farm 10 times better than I’m doing it now.”
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Use It Or Lose (Read: Luke 12:41, 42, 43, 44, 45, 46, 47, 48) It I once came across an article that was titled "National Geographic, The Doomsday Machine."
 It humorously stated that National Geographic magazine will soon doom the American continent to a watery grave because no one ever throws it away.
 Issue after issue piles up in attics and basements all over America.
 In time, the accumulation of heavy paper will trigger earthquakes in California, sink coal-mining towns, and precipitate mud slides.
 Especially hard hit will be large cities where subscribers cluster.